-A common cause of sperm abnormalities such as shape, lack of ability to swim (motility), or blockage of sperm is from a condition called Varicocele, which is an enlarged vein in the testicle and present in about 40-percent of infertile men.
-Other reasons that influence the life span or mobility of the sperm comes from inflammation in the testicles or having abnormally developed testicles.
+A common cause of sperm abnormalities, such as shape, lack of ability to swim (motility), or blockage of sperm, is from a condition called Varicocele, which is an enlarged vein in the testicle and present in about 40% of infertile men.
+Other reasons that influence the life span or mobility of the sperm come from inflammation in the testicles or having abnormally developed testicles.

 Hormone imbalances, as well as reproductive organ blockages, are other common issues that can lead to male infertility.
-In 50-percent of cases, the cause of male infertility cannot be determined.
+In 50% of cases, the cause of male infertility cannot be determined.